 - Both coconut oil and butter are healthy fats, so don’t shy away.
 Plus, they help keep the belly satiated until the next meal.

-- I haven’t tried substituting applesauce for either coconut oil or butter, but I don’t think I would recommend it.
-You MIGHT be able to use substitute partially, but not for all of the fat.
+- I haven’t tried substituting unsweetened applesauce for either coconut oil or butter, but I don’t think I would recommend it.
+You MIGHT be able to substitute partially, but not for all of the fat.

 Maple Syrup or Honey